nagydani/seedling/seed/TUTORIAL.md

    with ` ok`.
 The leading space is there to separate it from outputs that do not end with a new line.

-In the example above the word `type` outputs its sole argument, while the word `cr` (short for "carriage return") begins a new line.
+In the example above the word `s.` outputs its sole argument, while the word `cr` (short for "carriage return") begins a new line.